jitinchekka/ChainWhisperer/README.md

 ## Description:

 Chain Whisperer is an innovative blockchain interaction platform that combines the power of AI with cross-chain functionality.
-This web3 application allows users to seamlessly interact with multiple blockchain networks (currently supporting Polygon Mumbai and Avalanche Fuji testnets) through natural language processing.
+This web3 application allows users to seamlessly interact with multiple blockchain networks (currently supporting Polygon Mumbai, Avalanche Fuji, Arbitrum, Holesky testnets) through natural language processing.

-Key Features:
+## Key Features:
 - Natural language interface powered by AI (OpenAI GPT and Google Gemini) for blockchain interactions
 - Abstraction of currency holdings across blockchains and routing of transactions based on user preferences
 - Cross-chain token transfers and balance checking